bstreiff/ywaag/README.md

-# "you were always a girl"
+# ywaag

-(or "you were always a guy" if that fits better)
+"you were always a girl" (or "you were always a guy" if that fits better)

 This is a tool for retroactively replacing an old name in git commits.